Short Photo Essays

-Over the past ten years, I've explored ways that photographs bear witness to the struggles, accomplishments and lives of individuals and communities.
-My focus has been in the Balkans, a region that I first visited in the 1970?s as a young photographer and college student.
+Over a number of years, I've explored ways that photographs bear witness to the struggles, accomplishments and lives of individuals and communities.
+My focus has been in the Balkans, a region that I first visited in the 1970s as a young photographer and college student.
 The connections I made with people, the mix of cultures and architecture, and the beauty of the region affected me deeply.
 Many years later, I was drawn back by my instinct to share the earlier pictures with people who had been cut off from their past by the Bosnian War of 1992-1995.
 On returning there in 2003, I found people I had photographed as children over 30 years earlier.
 I shared the original pictures with them, and recorded their stories.
 These trips evolved into a book project, a slide show, and a traveling U.S. exhibition.
 Each of these formats has been a way of creating a connection between viewers and the people I photographed whose lives and efforts I respect and honor.
 Each has led toward re-vitalizing my energy to pursue documentary photography in the service of peace and social justice.

-During my 2008 trip I revisited Kosovo for the first time since the 1970?s and again located places and people from the original trip.
-The outbreak of war in 1999 in Kosovo had forced them to flee with their families and most have struggled to begin life again in the midst of hardship?in a young country that seeks its place in the international community.
+During my 2008 trip I revisited Kosovo for the first time since the 1970s and again located places and people from the original trip.
+The outbreak of war in 1999 in Kosovo had forced them to flee with their families and most have struggled to begin life again in the midst of hardship - in a young country that seeks its place in the international community.
 I visited the region again in 2010 to continue interviewing and photographing.

 In a time of international tension, I hope to link people together through photographs and stories that become our common ground, our opportunity for connection across borders.